 PGY 1 PGY 2 PGY 4 Medical Knowledge Didactics: residents are expected to attend and participate in the weekly didactic sessions including the basic science course, case conference, M&M, Grand Rounds, and the Junior resident discussion sessions.
 General Surgery residents only General Surgery residents only General Surgery residents only Multidisciplinary Trauma Conference on Thursday at noon.
 Attend weekly Attend weekly Present at Multidisciplinary Trauma Conference on Thursday at noon once per TES rotation Morning Report Arrive on time and prepared for presentation of new patients, all general surgery patients, and patients ready for discharge Arrive on time and prepared for presentation of new patients, all general surgery patients, and patients ready for discharge Arrive on time and prepared for presentation of new patients, all general surgery patients, and patients ready for discharge It is expected that residents will educate themselves upon the scientific information relating to trauma and emergency surgery.
-Read Daily Use additional sources more specific to Trauma and Emergency Surgery Use additional sources more specific to Trauma and Emergency Surgery System function: residents shall gain an understanding of the anatomy, physiology, and function of organs and organ systems affected general surgical conditions and operative procedures Disease process: All residents shall Residents shall reacquaint themselves with the basic physiology and function of the organs and systems, and they shall learn how they are affected by trauma and emergency surgery Residents shall recognize the basic physiology and function of the organs and systems, and they shall learn how they are affected by trauma and emergency surgery Residents shall recognize and be able to teach the basic physiology and function of the organs and systems, and they shall learn how they are affected by trauma and emergency surgery
+Read Daily Use additional sources more specific to Trauma and Emergency Surgery Use additional sources more specific to Trauma and Emergency Surgery System function: residents shall gain an understanding of the anatomy, physiology, and function of organs and organ systems affected general surgical conditions and operative procedures Disease process: All residents shall Residents shall reacquaint themselves with the basic physiology and function of the organs and systems, and they shall learn how they are affected by trauma and emergency surgery Residents shall recognize the basic physiology and function of the organs and systems, and they shall learn how they are affected by trauma and emergency surgery Residents shall recognize and be able to teach the basic physiology and function of the organs and systems, and they shall learn how they are affected by trauma and emergency surgery systems commonly seen in trauma and emergency surgery patients Follow-up therapy: All residents shall gain an understanding of the follow-up needed and recommended for various trauma and emergency surgical procedures

-Disease process: All residents shall become familiar with the various disease processes and complications affecting the organ systems commonly seen in trauma and emergency surgery patients
+Disease process: All residents shall become familiar with the various disease processes and complications affecting the organ